-Everything about Vieux Chateau Certan Pomerol, Bordeaux producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Vieux Chateau Certan Pomerol with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Vieux Chateau Certan History, Overview

-In its formative years, the wine of Vieux Chateau Certan was considered to be among the top, if not the best wine of the Pomerol appellation.
+In its formative years, the wine of Vieux Chateau Certan was considered to be among the top, if not the best wine of Pomerol.
 The more things change, the more they stay the same as Vieux Chateau Certan is once again considered one of the best wines of Pomerol.

 Vieux Chateau Certan The Modern Era

 Since Alexandre Thienpont began managing Vieux Chateau Certan, he renovated the wine-making facilities in 1988 and again modernized the traditional Pomerol estate in 2003.
 It was his decision to create a second wine, La Gravette de Certan.
 He began green harvesting, picking riper fruit, and reducing yields as a regular part of their vineyard management techniques.

 All his efforts proved to be correct as the wines of Vieux Chateau Certan have never been better!
 The reputation of Vieux Chateau Certan today places it among the very, best wines in the Pomerol appellation.